mikewoodld/TheatricalPrevisContest/README.md

 <h1>Changelog:</h1>

+       05-21-20 12:17 - Updated README.md to include more info on the Capture Camera Controller.

        05-21-20 00:13 - Updated README.md to include more information about the rig itself.

        05-18-20 13:56 - Added a CSV containing fixture XYZ data per request from YouTube.